 What’s the difference between SilverLeaf and SilverLeaf Plus?

-With SilverLeaf Plus, guests have access to a Lounge Car with a player piano, comfortable seating with full windows so you don’t miss the views, board games, and elevated dining options with wine pairing and signature cocktails.
-SilverLeaf Plus guests also have access to two outdoor viewing platforms and the extra room to walk between the coach and lounge cars will help keep up your daily steps!
+With SilverLeaf Plus, guests have access to a Lounge Car with a player piano and comfortable seating with full windows, so you don’t miss the views, board games, and elevated dining options with wine pairing and signature cocktails.
+SilverLeaf Plus guests have access to two outdoor viewing platforms, and the extra room to walk between the coach and lounge cars will help keep up your daily steps!